 The 34 credit-hour program is composed of 11 courses.
 Courses are taken individually in a planned sequence one at a time.
-Each three credit-hour course consists of six weeks of intensive study.
+Each three credit hour course consists of six weeks of intensive study (the first four credit hour course is eight weeks long).
 Enrollment is in the total program rather than individual courses.
 Grades are provided for each course.
 Upon enrollment the student is assigned to a cohort group and remains with this group throughout the program.

 Course Number Course Title Credit Hours

 BADM 5114 Business Essentials 4

 MGT 5223 Exploring Business Strategies 3

 MGT 5233 Ethics & Law 3

 MKT 5113 Marketing for the 21st Century 3

 MGT 5333 Global Business 3

 MGT 5363 Strategic Leadership for Organizations 3

 MGT 5373 Management Analytics 3

 ACC 5113 Management Accounting 3

 ECO 5113 Managerial Economics 3

 FIN 5113 Financial Management 3

 MGT 6173 MBA Capstone 3

+34 hours